Mha Puja

 Mha Pujā (Newar Script: 𑐴𑑂𑐩𑐥𑐸𑐖𑐵) (Devanagari: म्हपुजा) is an annual ritual performed by the Newar people of Nepal to purify and empower the soul as part of New Year celebrations.
 It is performed on New Year's Day of Nepal Sambat, the national lunar calendar of Nepal, which occurs during the Swanti festival.

-Mha Puja means "worship of the self" in Newari, and it celebrates the spirit within oneself.
+Mha Puja, meaning "worship of the self" in Newari, celebrates the spirit within oneself.
 The ceremony signifies an auspicious beginning of the New Year, and invokes prosperity and longevity for the participant.
-Mha Puja and Nepal Sambat are also celebrated abroad where Nepalese have settled.
+Mha Puja and Nepal Sambat are also observed by Nepali diaspora settled abroad.

 The ceremony

 A row of mandalas (sandpainting of a sacred circular diagram) are drawn on the floor for each member of the family.
 Extra mandalas are drawn at the end of the row for the two messengers of death.
 Mandalas are also drawn for essential household items like water pitcher, winnowing tray and broom.
 The mandala is worshipped by making offerings of ritual food, sacred thread, colored paste, incense, lighted wicks and flowers.